052223-java-angular/Josh-p1-backend/README.md

 ## Introduction

 This is a Spring boot and Angular movie/actor search full stack application.
+Users can search for movies and add them to a watchlist or to their watch history.
 The application will be primarily built using Java and will utilize a PostgreSQL database to store product and user information.

 ## User Stories